Programme

 Lord Thurlow Hall, Great Ashfield

-Variety of stalls hosting local makers as well as refreshments including cakes, tea, coffee etc
+As well as refreshments including cakes, tea, coffee etc some stalls hosting local makers

 Lord Thurlow Hall, Great Ashfield